GoogleCloudPlatform/lustre-csi-driver/helm/README.md

     ```

     > Note: After successfully creating the secret, make sure to securely remove the service account key file.
+    > If the script returns an error like "Key creation is not allowed on this service account", it is likely due to an organization policy constraint preventing key creation.
+Contact your organization administrator to disable this restriction for your project.

 3. Install the csi driver using helm